 - Customers do not need to be residents of Michigan but do need to be within state lines to play online

-- Licensed poker sites will verify the age, identity and location of every player
+- Licensed poker sites must verify the age, identity and location of every player

-- The Michigan Gaming Control Board (MGCB) will regulate online poker
+- The Michigan Gaming Control Board (MGCB) regulates online poker and issues licenses